-- Equal opportunities in research - Please take gender balance/equality in the project consortium and team into consideration, at all levels and in decision-making positions, e.g., what steps have been taken to approach / achieve it? - Do working conditions allow all members of staff to combine work and family life in a satisfactory manner? - Are there mechanisms in place to manage and monitor gender equality aspects, e.g., workforce statistics? - Gender in research content and in the research ideas phase - If the research involves humans as research objects, has the relevance of gender to the research topic been analysed? - Have literature and other sources relating to gender differences in the research field been consulted? - Proposal phase - Does the methodology ensure that (possible) gender differences will be investigated: that sex/ gender differentiated data will be collected and analysed throughout the research cycle and will be part of the final publication? - Does the proposal explicitly and comprehensively explain how gender issues will be handled? - In case there is no potential sex and/or gender dimension to be considered, is this briefly addressed in the proposal? - Research phase - If there are further groups involved in the project (e.g., samples, testing groups), are they gender balanced? - Are questionnaires, surveys, focus groups, etc. designed to unravel potentially relevant sex and/or gender differences in your data?
+- Equal opportunities in research - Please take gender balance/equality in the project consortium and team into consideration, at all levels and in decision-making positions, e.g., what steps have been taken to approach / achieve it? - Do working conditions allow all members of staff to combine work and family life in a satisfactory manner? - Are there mechanisms in place to manage and monitor gender equality aspects, e.g., workforce statistics? - Gender in research content and in the research ideas phase - If the research involves humans as research subjects, has the relevance of gender to the research topic been analysed? - Have literature and other sources rekated to gender differences in the research field been consulted? - Proposal phase - Does the methodology ensure that (possible) gender differences will be investigated: will sex/ gender differentiated data be collected and analysed throughout the research cycle and form part of the final publication? - Does the proposal explicitly and comprehensively explain how gender issues will be handled? - In case there are no potential sex and/or gender dimensions to be considered, is this briefly addressed in the proposal? - · Research phase - If there are further groups involved in the project (e.g., samples, testing groups), are they gender balanced?

-Is data analysed according to the sex variable?
+- Are questionnaires, surveys, focus groups, etc. designed to unravel potentially relevant sex and/or gender differences in the data? - Is data analysed with sex considered as a variable?
 Are other relevant variables analysed with respect to sex?